 How much notice does an airline need to give to avoid EU261 compensation for cancellation?

 At least 14 days before the scheduled departure date.
 A cancellation notified within that 14-day window triggers compensation entitlement unless the airline can demonstrate extraordinary circumstances.
+Between 7 and 13 days' notice, compensation is still owed unless the airline offers rerouting departing no more than 2 hours early and arriving no more than 4 hours late; under 7 days' notice, the rerouting must depart no more than 1 hour early and arrive no more than 2 hours late.
 The notification must actually reach the passenger, not just be sent.

 Can I claim both a refund and EU261 compensation for a cancelled flight?